fractalizes/cmpm-121-f25-d3/PLAN.md

 - [x] regenerate cells when map fires moveend event
 - [x] cells are now drawn across the entirety of map
 - [x] create win event when player reaches win condition threshold

+## D3.c: Core Mechanics (object persistence)

+- When player leaves a generated area, cells and tokens retain their memory despite being scrolled off-screen
+- Player should not be able to "farm" tokens when leaving and re-entering an area

+### Steps

+- [ ] modify `spawnToken()` so it only creates visuals if no marker exists for that cell
+- [ ] prevent `updateGrid()` from removing and re-adding all layers unnecessarily
+- [ ] refactor `updateGrid()` to preserve existing persistent content
+- [ ] add debug console log showing cell state on load (e.g., `console.log(cellKey, tokenValues.get(key))`)